-Nuisance birds can cause many problems where ever they try to live.
-The droppings from roosting birds can cause structural damage as well as spreading disease
+Nuisance birds can cause many issues wherever they try to live.
+The droppings from staging and roosting birds cause structural damage while spreading disease.

-Besides being unclean and unsightly, bird droppings have a pH level of 3.5 - 4.5 easily eating through the protective paint and metals the longer it sits.
-Causing detrimental weaknesses to structures.
-Pigeons and starlings will weigh down electrical wires by staging on them, nesting in electrical boxes and in nooks and crannies they can cause power outages and other electrical hazards.
+Besides being unclean and unsightly, bird droppings have a pH level of 3.5 - 4.5 easily eating through the protective paint and metals the longer it sits, causing detrimental weaknesses to structures.
+Pigeons and starlings will weigh down electrical wires by staging on them.
+By nesting in electrical boxes as well as nooks and crannies they can cause power outages and other electrical hazards.

 The pest birds can also spread fleas, mites, and west nile virus.